basho/basho_docs/source/languages/en/riak/ops/advanced/ring-resizing.md

 lifespan.
 This number is determined by the `ring_size` parameter in the newer, `riak.conf`-based configuration system, and by `ring_creation_size` in the older, `app.config`-based system.
-In order to change the number of partitions, a separate cluster would need to be spun up alongside the original cluster and the data migrated between the two.
+In order to change the number of partitions previously, a separate cluster would need to be spun up alongside the original cluster and the data migrated between the two.

 The purpose of the ring resizing feature is to support users who create a cluster with either too few or two many partitions and need to change